cartographer-project/cartographer/docs/source/index.rst

   :linenos:
   :lines: 20-

-Please Cite Us
+How to cite us
 ==============

-Some background about the algorithms used by Cartographer can be found in the following publication.
+Background about the algorithms developed for Cartographer can be found in the following publication.
 If you use Cartographer for your research, we would appreciate it if you cite our paper.